SamKry/PlantSpeak/README.md

 ![Voltage Sensor Installation](resources/imgs/VoltageSensor.png)

-Solder the resistor to the ESP-32 board according to the provided diagram.
-The resistor is used to measure the voltage of the battery.
+Solder the two **100K Ohm** resistors to the ESP-32 board according to the provided diagram.
+The resistors are used to measure the voltage of the battery.
+Use `GPIO 35` for the voltage measurement.

 If you don't want to measure the voltage, you can skip this step.
 However, you have to remove the corresponding code from the `main.cpp` file.

 #### 5.2 (Optional) Add Solar Panel